shivenBajpai/RISC-V-Simulator/README.md

-# RISC-V Simulator-Testor for CS2323 Computer Architecture
+# RISC-V Simulator cum Tester for CS2323 Computer Architecture

 Build the project by running `make`
 The binary is generated in `\bin`